umd-lib/mdhc/README.md

 ## TODO

 * Determine if character set encoding is being handled properly
-* In the export, aggregate multiple categories for a single citation into one row
 * Run the export automaticaly using the mysql container
 * Determine if the database contains any sensitive data; if not then included the database dump file in the git repository